rhayes777/PyAutoFit/README.rst

 1) Fit only the left Gaussian.
 2) Fit only the right Gaussian, using the model of the left Gaussian from phase 1 to reduce blending.
-3) Fit both Gaussians simultaneously, using the results of phase 1 & 2 to initialize where the non-linear optimizer searches parameter space.
+3) Fit both Gaussians simultaneously, using the results of phase 1 & 2 to initialize where the non-linear search searches parameter space.

 .. code-block:: python